Skip to main content

 Splitting XML's

-Now it's time to show you how to get the data in the <film> element into separate 'blocks' so that we can process individual movie data later.
-We're going to learn a technique called XPath and then show you how it's done in Dovetail.
+Now it is time to show you how to get the data in the <film> element into separate 'blocks' so that we can process individual movie data later.
+We're going to learn a technique called XPath and then show you how it is done in Dovetail.
 We'll pick up where we left off in the section Your first API call.

 Syntax & Expressions